What is the MIND diet?

 Some positive aspects of the MIND diet

-- The MIND diet is based on two regimes (DASH and Mediterranean) which has been shown to have a positive impact on health.
+- The MIND diet is based on two diets (DASH and Mediterranean) whose positive impact on health has been demonstrated.

-- Research suggests that the MIND diet may be beneficial for brain health, even if recommendations are not followed to the letter.
+- Research suggests that the MIND diet may benefit brain health, even if the recommendations aren't followed exactly.

-Some points to consider in the context of the MIND diet
+Some points to consider in the MIND diet

-- The absence of dairy products from the beneficial food groups and the recommendation to limit cheese can increase the risk of nutrient deficiencies (ex .:calcium), especially if the diet does not or does not contain enough other good sources of calcium (eg almonds, kale, white beans, etc.).
+- The absence of dairy products from beneficial food groups and the recommendation to limit cheese may increase the risk of nutrient deficiencies (eg:calcium), especially if the diet does not contain enough or not enough other good sources of calcium (e.g. almonds, kale, white beans, etc.).

-- If you don't drink alcohol, it is not recommended that you start drinking wine just for its potential brain benefits.
+- If you don't drink alcohol, it's not recommended that you start drinking wine just for its potential brain benefits.

-- Scientific literature on nutrition and the brain is under development and MIND diet recommendations are subject to change as research evolves.
+- The scientific literature on nutrition and the brain is growing and MIND diet recommendations are subject to change as research evolves.